a-littlebit/node-regkey/README.md

 You can specify a RegValueType after 'myValData'

-If you do not do so, the type is decided by typeof 'myValData'
+If you do not do so, the type is determined by typeof 'myValData'

 #### Delete the key

 ```
-if (!myKey.deleteKey()) {
+if (!myKey.delete()) {
   console.log('Delete HKCU/Software/myKey Failed!')
   console.warn('Try delete it manually!')
 }